Amazon Warriors begin Hero CPL 2019 conquest tonight against St Lucia Zouks - Guyana Chronicle

-HAVING shared last season’s home and away matches one apiece, Guyana Amazon Warriors and St Lucia Zouks will clash tonight, here at the Guyana National Stadium, Providence, in the second match of this year’s Hero Caribbean Premier League (CPL) T20 tournament.
+HAVING shared last season’s home and away matches one apiece, Guyana Amazon Warriors and St Lucia Zouks will clash tonight, here at the Guyana National Stadium, Providence, in the second match of this year’s Hero Caribbean Premier League (CPL) T20 tournament.0

 The Guyana Amazon Warriors have been runners-up on four occasions with the CPL title proving elusive.
 However, ahead of tonight’s match, head coach Johan Botha has maintained that their main aim coming into this new campaign is to finish in the top four and take it from there.